Brian60657/infl/README.md

 5. Open:localhost:3000 in a browser

 ### Unsolved problems and next steps:
-1. FINISH
+1. Routes were difficult, more study
-2. Routes were difficult for me
+2. Authenticating who can edit posts
-3. Authenticating who can edit posts
+3. Styling